brookebachman/LoginFlow/README.md

 go version

-Docker (optional, for running in Docker container).
+Install Docker

+brew install docker

 SQLite is used as the default database, and it will be created automatically when the API starts if it doesn't exist.